 The recent political debate on SOFA, MCC etc (see Roberts 2019) highlights the place of KOGGALA in the Western imperial map of the Indian and Pacific Oceans.
 The British airfields at Katunayake Trinco and Koggala were part of the imperial defence system – a geo-political ensemble that became even more significant after the fall of Singapore to the Japanese in WW Two marked vulnerabilities not envisaged till then.

-Filed under accountability, american imperialism, atrocities, British imperialism, centre-periphery relations, China and Chinese influences, constitutional amendments, disparagement, doctoring evidence, foreign policy, governance, historical interpretation, human rights, Indian Ocean politics, island economy, landscape wondrous, life stories, military strategy, modernity & modernization, power politics, security, self-reflexivity, sri lankan society, transport and communications, travelogue, unusual people, war reportage, world events & processes, World War II
+Filed under accountability, american imperialism, British colonialism, British imperialism, centre-periphery relations, governance, historical interpretation, human rights, Indian Ocean politics, island economy, landscape wondrous, life stories, military strategy, modernity & modernization, power politics, security, self-reflexivity, sri lankan society, transport and communications, travelogue, unusual people, war reportage, world events & processes, World War II